Aaron-Belay/UPSORTS-REACT-WEBAPP/README.md

 - Once in the application, select the desired league (Men’s or Women’s) on the welcome page.
 - Choose whether to view Teams or Players on the category page.
 - View Conference Standings, Team Stats, or Player Stats based on your selection.

-## Acknowledgments
-Thank you for taking the time to read this README!
-Your interest in this project is greatly appreciated.
-If you have any questions or feedback, feel free to reach out.